ferrerofranco/ferrerofranco.github.io/_notebooks/NLPs and GANs.md

 <br>
 <br>
 <br>
-Special thanks to Pablo Pistilli for pointing me to the GAN notebooks, and to Ivan Millanes generating some of the images used and for his constructive feedback.
+Special thanks to Pablo Pistilli for pointing me to the GAN notebooks, and to Ivan Millanes for generating some of the images used and for his constructive feedback.